 Renato Zapata/IGNC Endowed Scholarship

 The Renato Zapata/IGNC scholarship was established in his honor by his children Renato Zapata, Jr., Javier A. Zapata, M.D. and Mariangela Zapata Holliday and the International Good Neighbor Council.
 As one of the founders of the IGNC, he encouraged a broad understanding and warm relations between Mexico and the United States.
 Throughout his lifetime he was dedicated to working with many other local organizations to promote Laredo.
-In 1944, he founded the Renato Zapata Y Cia. which is one of
+In 1944, he founded the Renato Zapata Y Cia. which is one of today's leading freight forwarders in Laredo, Texas, and was involved in the operations until his death in 1959.

 Josephine & Fernando F. Zuniga Jr.